s-baumann/RefinedSlippage.jl/docs/src/index.md

 ## Peer Selection

 When a covariance matrix is provided, the package selects peer assets with the highest bilateral correlation to the traded asset.
 The `num_peers` parameter controls how many peers to use.

-Peer returns can be truncated at `peer_return_truncation` standard deviations (default 2.0) to handle extreme events.
+Peer returns can also be truncated at `peer_return_truncation` standard deviations (default 2.0) so your counterfactual price and refined slippage is not too impacted by extreme events.